 So have a little patience.
 Wait a few seconds after grinding and give the grounds bin a tap before removing it.

-Aesthetics: It has a simple, classic design associated with most budget grinders.
+Aesthetics: Sure it’s not as trendy as the Fellow Ode coffee grinder, but it has a simple, classic design associated with most budget grinders.
 While it may not win any awards for its looks, it will undoubtedly feel at home in your kitchen.
 You also get the option of choosing between a black-colored model and one with a stainless steel finish.

 Storability/Portability: At just over 10 inches tall, and a 5” x 7.75” footprint, this is a compact machine and won’t take up much space on your countertop.
 It should also fit easily in your kitchen cabinet, and at 3 lbs, it’s not too heavy to handle either.

 Ease Of Cleaning: Like most burr grinders, Infinity’s top burr is removable.
 So it shouldn’t be too much of a hassle to clean.

 However, the bean hopper’s design makes it a little hard to reach with a brush.
 It is made of plastic, though, so you could give it a quick rinse.
 We can’t say the same of the chute (the channel which directs the ground coffee into the grounds bin), which retains some grounds after each grind.
 They are likely to fall out and accumulate behind the grounds container.
 For detailed instructions on how to clean your burr grinder, take a peek at our burr grinder cleaning guide.